Jalapeño Popper Mushrooms Recipe

 Instructions

-In a bowl combine softened cream cheese, minced garlic cloves, drained jalapeños, shredded cheddar cheese and cooked and chopped baconto create the filling.
+In a medium mixing bowl, combine the softened cream cheese, minced garlic, drained diced jalapeños, shredded cheddar cheese, and chopped cooked bacon.
+Mix thoroughly until smooth and evenly combined.

 Notes